• Menu

 Weaning

 At five weeks of age, mom and puppies travel to one of our two weaning prisons.
 The prisons complete the weaning process and tackle important behaviors like crate and potty training.
-When the puppies reach ten weeks of age, they come to our facility and are picked up by Puppy Program volunteers who will be their Puppy Raiser or provide a Great Start Home.
+When the puppies reach ten weeks of age, they come to our facility and are picked up by Puppy Program volunteers who will help raise them.

 two women and two service dogs in back yard

-Puppy Raisers provide a home and lots of love to a dog for approximately two years.
+Raisers provide a home and lots of love to a dog for anywhere from seven days up to two years.
 They teach the puppy good house manners, basic obedience, and foundation assistance dog skills while exposing the puppy to as many social situations as possible.

-Some of our puppies will move from their Great Start home, where they have focused on house manners and exposure experiences, into one of our five prison raising programs.
+Some of our puppies will move from their Raiser's home, where they have focused on house manners and exposure experiences, into one of our six prison-raising programs.

 This unique program and partnership has proven to be beneficial for all involved.
 The dogs are well cared for and receive around-the-clock attention and training.
 The carefully selected inmate handlers learn new skills and develop traits such as confidence, dedication, and patience.

-Prison-raised puppies also get “prison breaks” or furloughs with foster volunteers.
+Prison-raised puppies also get “prison breaks” or furloughs with dog host volunteers.
 Prisons are a contained, artificial environment, so we want to ensure our dogs are also comfortable and able to perform their important skills in different kinds of settings.

 Dog wearing graduate hat and holding diploamFinal Training